Anbaric could help TenneT with German offshore link plan

 Germany aims to boost renewables to 35 percent of its power output by 2020, with over 10,000 megawatts of offshore capacity installed by then.

-A fresh setback to the process came at the weekend, when one of the biggest foreign investors in German wind energy, Denmark’s DONG Energy, said it has frozen plans to develop the Borkum Riffgrund 2 wind farm on the North Sea coast of Germany.
+A fresh setback to the process came at the weekend, when one of the biggest foreign investors in German wind energy, Denmark’s DONG Energy DOENRY.UL, said it has frozen plans to develop the Borkum Riffgrund 2 wind farm on the North Sea coast of Germany.

 DONG said TenneT had failed to provide a fixed date for when offshore power cables could be installed.